kutu/pyirsdk/tutorials/03 Base application.md

 def check_iracing():
     if state.ir_connected and not (ir.is_initialized and ir.is_connected):
         state.ir_connected = False
-        # don't forget to reset all your in State variables
+        # don't forget to reset your State variables
         state.last_car_setup_tick = -1
-        # we are shut down ir library (clear all internal variables)
+        # we are shutting down ir library (clearing all internal variables)
         ir.shutdown()
         print('irsdk disconnected')
     elif not state.ir_connected and ir.startup() and ir.is_initialized and ir.is_connected: